kammitama5/kammitama5.github.io/_posts/2021-4-24-Saturday-April-24th.md

 ## Balance is still important
 - I experienced a bit of calm this week after I came to the realization that a group I was in would never acknowledge any of my achievements.
-Having a particularly strong sense of fairness (shared by my family), I wasn't bothered by it, but I was on priciple.
+Having a particularly strong sense of fairness (shared by my family), I wasn't bothered by it, but I was on principle.
 It would always be the case that anything I achieved was never acknowledged, and even diminished, while the smallest of those would always be celebrated.
 And for the longest time it bugged me.
 - This week, I was able to find some peace on that, and it started to bother me less.
 My head was just in a different space.
 - I think that that's an important lesson to learn, or rather, it was for me to learn, because those things can eat at you, and poison you.
 I responded mostly by being a smart@$$, and essentially responding by saying that I saw through the malarkey of what they were trying to do, and while they were able to get away